instill-ai/instill-core/examples/instill/streamlit-instance-segmentation-sync-http-http-stomata/README.md

 Almost done!
 Just

 1. give your pipeline a unique ID `stomata`,
-2. [optional] add description, and
+2. [optional] Add description, and
 3. click **Set up**.

 Now you should see the newly created SYNC pipeline `stomata` on the Pipeline page 🎉